dobrosketchkun/another_advanced_prompt_matrix/stand-alone_scripts/random_tags_prompt/README.md

 Usage:
 `python random_tags_booru.py` - fetched tags from the SOURCE variable site
 `python random_tags_booru.py BOORU`  -  fetched tags from the explicitly stated site (gelbooru, danbooru or safebooru)

+You also can fetch tags from a specific post from the booru site:
+`python random_tags_booru.py url "URL"`